siconos/siconos/docs/sphinx/install_guide/install_guide.rst

   option(WITH_FCLIB "link with fclib when this mode is enable.
 Default = ON" ON) option(WITH_FREECAD "Use FreeCAD.
 Default = OFF" OFF) option(WITH_RENDERER "Install OCE renderer.
-Default = OFF" OFF) option(WITH_SYSTEM_SUITESPARSE "Use SuiteSparse installed on the system instead of built-in CXSparse library.
-Default = ON" ON) option(WITH_XML "Enable xml files i/o.
+Default = OFF" OFF) option(WITH_XML "Enable xml files i/o.
 Default = OFF" OFF)

   # If OFF, headers from libraries in externals will not be installed.